Maison-A/Maison-A/README.md

 ### Howdy, I'm Maison!
 A Software Developer
 <h2>About Me</h2>

-- Currently making video games - keeping an eye out for opportunity
+- Currently making video games and doing leetcode, keeping an eye out for opportunity
+- Can do the FrontEnd but I'm happy in the BackEnd.
+- Leaving the "full stack" world for BackEnd positions
+- Nomenclature is my weakspot

 <h2>Languages & Tools</h2>